 However, you may be forced to wait up to a period of six months for coverage, in the case of a pre-existing health condition.
-Your insurer may refuse to cater for the out-of-pocket charges for pre-existing health problems during that duration.
-Please be aware that pre-existing conditions aren’t allowed while in your Open Enrollment period.
+Your insurer may refuse to pay for your out-of-pocket costs for pre-existing health problems during that time.

-The Medigap policy must, however, cover pre-existing conditions after six months.
-The exception to this rule will be if you bought the Medigap policy during the open enrollment period and you had continuous “creditable insurance” or a health insurance for the six months prior to buying a Medigap policy.
+The policy must cover pre-existing conditions after six months.
+The exception to this rule is if you bought the policy during your Open Enrollment Period or if you had continuous “creditable insurance” for the six months prior to buying a policy.

-If you try to purchase a Medigap policy after the open enrollment period, you are not guaranteed coverage.
+If you try to purchase a policy after the Open Enrollment Period, you’re not guaranteed coverage.
 If you happen to get coverage, you might be forced to pay higher premiums.

-There are ten supplemental Medigap policies that you can choose from, with names running from A through N. Each plan provides a different benefits bundle and has a different premium.
-Plan A provides the core or basic benefits.
+There are ten supplemental policies that you can choose from, with names running from A through N. Each plan provides different benefits and has a different premium.
+Medicare Supplement Plan A provides the core or basic benefits.

 The other nine provide the primary benefits together with one or more other advantages.
-For instance, Medigap F will provide something that is missing in Medigap C but will lack a benefit found in Medicare G.
+For instance, Medicare Plan F will provide something that is missing in Medicare Plan C but will lack a benefit found in Medicare Plan G.

 There is no distinction in plans as offered by different insurance companies; policy details are all determined by the state government.
 Beneficiaries should carefully review the different policy packages and decide which coverage is appropriate for them.